tlwilliams895/curriculum-docs/src/building/working.rst

 it as a reference.
 A modest familiarity with RST with go a long way toward allowing you to create rich curriculum pages.

-Here are a few things to note if you’re new to RST:
+Here are a few things to note if you're new to RST:

 -  RST is sensitive to whitespace in some cases.
 For example, when using a directive, the contents of the directive must be indented to align